juliandashev/DrawingSoftware/README.md

 The Model folder contains two subfolders: Base and Shapes

-Base is for the abstract base classes and Shapes folder contains all the shapes created.
+Base is for the abstract base classes and Shapes folder contains all the shapes created (obvious, right :D).

-Each shape has a contains method that is defind to suit the needs of the shape, which means that if the user creates a circle or ellipse when clicking inside the ellipse it can be moved, but when clicking outside it won't move.
+Each shape has a "Contains" method that is defined to suit the needs of the shape, which means that if the user creates a circle or ellipse when clicking inside the ellipse it can be moved, but when clicking outside it won't move.
 Same with Polygons, Splines, etc.